tiger-pillow/myblog.dev.repo/2021/content/post/HarryPotter1.md

 # 一些我至爱至爱的quotes:

+> "Words are, in my not-so-humble opinion, our most inexhaustible source of magic.
+Capable of both inflicting injury, and remedying it." ― Albus Dumbledore

+> "Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?" ― Albus Dumbledore

-"You think the dead we loved truly ever leave us?
+> "You think the dead we loved truly ever leave us?
 You think that we don’t recall them more clearly in times of great trouble?" — Albus Dumbledore

-"Words are, in my not-so-humble opinion, our most inexhaustible source of magic.
-Capable of both inflicting injury, and remedying it." ― Albus Dumbledore

-"Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?" ― Albus Dumbledore
+> "Things we lose have a way of coming back to us in the end, if not always in the way we expect." ― Luna Lovegood.

-"The thing about growing up with Fred and George is that you sort of start thinking anything's possible if you've got enough nerve." — Ginny Weasley
+> "The thing about growing up with Fred and George is that you sort of start thinking anything's possible if you've got enough nerve." — Ginny Weasley

-"You’re just as sane as I am." —Luna Lovegood
+> "You’re just as sane as I am." —Luna Lovegood

-"Things we lose have a way of coming back to us in the end, if not always in the way we expect." ― Luna Lovegood.

-"If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals." — Sirius Black
+> "If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals." — Sirius Black

-"It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends." ― Albus Dumbledore
+> "It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends." ― Albus Dumbledore

-"It is our choices, Harry, that show what we truly are, far more than our abilities." — Albus Dumbledore
+> "It is our choices, Harry, that show what we truly are, far more than our abilities." — Albus Dumbledore